It has finally arrived! Spring is here! The freezing winter says farewell and the good weather is hopefully here to stay. The warm rays of sunshine...

 Maybe these portraits of Judith Leyster will inspire you.
-She was a 17th-century Dutch painter and author of of the most expressive portraits of that time.
+She was a 17th century Dutch painter and author of the most expressive portraits of that time.
 It is not only the music itself that is celebrated in Leyster’s painting, but also the way of playing it.

 I hope you enjoyed my tips and will enjoy your summer free time!
 Tell us which tip you followed.
 Oh, there’s one more tip I should add: enjoy your free time by reading DailyArt Magazine and have your daily dose of art!

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!